Ultimate guide to the Carrick-a-Rede Rope Bridge 2024/25

 The Carrick-a-Rede Rope Bridge (locally pronounced carrick-a-reed) is a rope bridge near Ballintoy in County Antrim, Northern Ireland.
 The bridge links the mainland to the tiny Carrick island and it spans 20 metres (66 ft) and is 30 metres (98 ft) above the rocks and ocean.

-How long to spend at Carrick a Rede?
+How long do you need at Carrick a Rede rope bridge?

 With the walk to the bridge and the crossing to Carrick a Rede Island, you will probably spend at least 3 to 4 hours enjoying both the walk and the stunning scenery.